 One industry that's clearly affected by all these factors is the fast-food industry.
 Companies such as Taco Bell, McDonald's, Cook-Out and others all compete in this industry.
 A strong economy means people have more money to eat out.
 Food standards are monitored by a government agency.
 Preferences for certain types of foods are influenced by consumer trends (fast food companies are being pressured to make their menus healthier).
-Finally, a number of decisions made by the industry result from its desire to be a good corporate citizen.
-For example, several fast-food chains have responded to environmental concerns by eliminating Styrofoam containers.9
+Finally, a number of decisions made by the industry result from its desire to be a responsible corporate citizen.
+For example, several fast-food chains have responded to environmental concerns by eliminating Styrofoam containers or by adding vegetarian and vegan meal variations.8

 Of course, all industries are impacted by external factors, not just the food industry.
-As people have become more conscious of the environment, they have begun to choose new technologies, like all-electric cars to replace those that burn fossil fuels.
-Both established companies, like Nissan with its Nissan Leaf, and brand-new companies like Tesla have entered the market for all-electric vehicles.
-While the market is still small, it is expected to grow at a compound annual growth rate of 19.2% between 2013 and 2019.10
+As people have become more conscious of the environment, they have begun to choose new technologies, like allelectric cars to replace those that burn fossil fuels.
+Both established companies, like Nissan with its Nissan Leaf, and new companies like Tesla have entered the market for all-electric vehicles.
+While the market is still small, it is expected to grow at a compound annual growth rate of 21.1% between 2019 and 2030.9